The Ghost of the Rock: Toronto’s 200-Year-Old Lighthouse Cold Case

 For over a century, visitors and keepers have reported strange occurrences.
 Some claim to see a ghostly light in the lantern room when no lamp is lit, while others hear the sound of heavy footsteps slowly climbing the 13th step of the spiral staircase.

-Whether it is a ghost or just the wind through the 200-year-old limestone, the lighthouse remains a haunting reminder of Toronto's early, rugged history.
+Whether it is a ghost or just the wind whistling through the 200-year-old limestone, the lighthouse remains a haunting reminder of Toronto's early, rugged history.
 As of December 2025, it serves as a permanent anchor on the ever-shifting sands, reminding us that some mysteries are never meant to be solved.

 Resources:

 Toronto Public Library.
-History of Gibraltar Point.
+History of Gibraltar Point and the Town of York Port Records.

 Goethe-Institut Canada.
-German Traces - J.P.
+German Traces in Ontario: The Radical Life of J.P.
 Radelmüller.

 The Paranormal Seekers.
-Investigations at Gibraltar Point.
+Spectral Anomalies and Historical Investigations at Gibraltar Point.

 No comments: